Tencent Cloud Redis¶

 pnodeid |

-Specific proxy node ID | Input specific proxy node ID, obtainable via Query Instance Node Information interface |
+Specific Proxy Node ID | Enter the specific proxy node ID, which can be obtained through the Query Instance Node Information API |

 Instances.N.Dimensions.1.Name |